 Now the ordinary American citizen tends to be an endist as much as the scholastic (the scholar).
 How easily do both types of individuals buy the Edisonian statement, "Living better through electricity."
 You see that statement is emblematic of American's idea, their commonplace belief that all of us will live better and better and better as we progress, as we implement more and more technology.

 For example, how many people on the street out there, if you were to ask them, would almost take it for granted that given time, we will conquer all disease, that there will be no more disease.
 That is a common idea that is taught.
 Indeed, here is what the endist Fukuyama writes about the glowing future that is offered by genetic engineering.
-If you didn't know this, you will get a kick out of this one.
-"There is already a growing body of criminological research, a lot of it coming from twin studies in behavioral genetics, that suggest that propensities for crime can be inherited and possibly, in the future, located in specific genes by specific individuals.
-[Eventually,} we will be in possession of a technology that will allow us to breed less violent people, a people cured of their propensity for criminal behavior."
+If you did not know this, you will get a kick out of this one.

-Let's consider just in passing an example of how man goes about changing human nature.
-We'll consider his technique to calm the restive boy.
-Now boys, whether in the classroom or whether they are in his room, are that way you know—restive—they are high-spirited.
+Let us consider just in passing an example of how man goes about changing human nature.
+We will consider his technique to calm the restive boy.
+Now boys, whether in the classroom or whether they are in this room, are that way, you know—restive, they are high-spirited.
 They have a lot of energy.
-That's just the way it is.
-Now that's not an excuse for thoughtless misbehavior, don't mistake me here.
+That is just the way it is.
+Now that is not an excuse for thoughtless misbehavior, do not mistake me here.
 We understand that.
-But that's the way it is with youngsters.
+But that is the way it is with youngsters.

 What did we used to do in the old days?
 Well, we used to send such a lad out and have him chop some wood and that would tire him out.
 I had a grandmother (I remember her very well) with a certain degree of cynicism.
 She used to say something like, "The only good boy is a tired boy."